 Popa Falls

 In reality, the ‘falls’ are no more than rapids; which ease the Okavango over a gradual drop of four meters.
-However; the rush of water is audible from a distance; and the multitude of water channels, the rocks, and the lush green vegetation; make for attractive Popa Falls photo themes.
+However; the rush of water is audible from a distance.
+And the multitude of water channels, the rocks, and the lush green vegetation; make for attractive Popa Falls photo themes.
 Huge old acacias provide shade.
 A tributary ripples through the park.
 Birds sing in the trees during the day.
 And at night you hear the deep honking sounds of Hippo in conversation.

 The Popa Falls Game Park is a popular stepping-stone for tourists visiting nearby protected areas.
 This includes Khaudum National Park, Bwabwata National Park, and a bit further afield; the Mudumu and Nkasa Rupara National Parks.